ON MIND: Read Our Magazine

 October 11, 2024

 In celebration of its 50+ year Archive and the contemporary programs pushing the boundaries of artistic practices, The Kitchen is pleased to announce a new series of conversations with artists, past and present staff, and members of The Kitchen’s vast ecosystem.
-These conversations are anchored through The Kitchen’s original archival posters, which are available here and serve as material histories and ephemera from The Kitchen’s programming.
+These conversations are anchored through The Kitchen’s original archival posters, which are available for purchase on The Kitchen's store, and serve as material histories and ephemera from The Kitchen’s programming.

 In this conversation, Robyn Farrell, Senior Curator at The Kitchen, and Curator of The Kitchen in Focus at 47 Canal which runs through October 26, 2024 talks with Gilberto Rosa-Duran, Communications Manager, about the current exhibitions and the history of dance programming at The Kitchen